Supreme Court weighs vaccine rules affecting more than 80M - NewsBreak

 Because of the pandemic the justices were hearing the cases in a courtroom closed to the public.
 Only the justices, lawyers involved in the cases, court staff and journalists were to be present.
 The public could listen live, however, a change made earlier in the pandemic when the justices for nearly 19 months heard cases via telephone.

-The court has been asking arguing lawyers to have negative coronavirus tests and participate remotely if they are positive.
-Ohio Solicitor General Benjamin Flowers, who was scheduled to argue in the case involving employers, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test on Sunday required by the court detected the virus, a spokeswoman said.
+The court has been asking arguing lawyers to have negative coronavirus tests and participate remotely if they have a positive test.
+Ohio Solicitor General Benjamin Flowers, who was arguing against the employer rule, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test on Sunday required by the court detected the virus, a spokeswoman said.
 He had been vaccinated and had a booster shot.

 Louisiana Solicitor General Elizabeth Murrill who was arguing against the health care workers rule, was also arguing remotely.
-Her office said that was because of “the COVID protocols of the Court.”
+Her office said that was because of “the COVID protocols of the Court” but did not elaborate.

 It is the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.